 Faruk Akkan, the general director of the shuttered Cihan News Agency, was arrested shortly after the failed attempted coup in 2016 and found guilty of “being a member of a [terrorist] organization.”
 Akkan, who denies involvement in the coup, is serving a nine-year prison sentence.

 Police detained Akkan at his home in Istanbul on July 27, 2016, according to a message posted to his Twitter account on his behalf, referring to him in the third person.

-Istanbul's Third Court of Penal Peace ordered the then 46-year-old journalist jailed pending trial "based on the strong suspicion" that he was a member of a terrorist organization.
+Istanbul’s Third Court of Penal Peace ordered the then-46-year-old journalist to be jailed pending trial "based on the strong suspicion" that he was a member of a terrorist organization.
 He was accused of being a follower of exiled preacher Fethullah Gülen, whom the Turkish government accuses of maintaining a terrorist organization and "parallel state structure" (FETÖ/PDY, by its Turkish acronym) and of masterminding a July 15 failed military coup.

 According to legal documents, the court based its conclusion on Akkan’s employment at the Cihan News Agency, which it called "within the structure of FETÖ/PDY’s media arm."
 A court in March 2016 ordered the news agency’s parent company, the Feza Media Group, placed under government-appointed trustee, on the grounds that it was a Gülenist mouthpiece.

 Akkan told the court that he started working at the news agency’s foreign desk in 2004 and then went to Russia in 2006 as a reporter, where he stayed until 2015, when he returned to Istanbul and became general director.